Appearance

 Financial entities shall define, establish and implement an ICT-related incident management process to detect, manage and notify ICT-related incidents.

 Article 17(2) requires financial entities to record all ICT-related incidents and significant cyber threats.
-Article 17(3) lists the elements the process shall include — among others: early warning indicators; procedures to identify, track, log, categorise and classify ICT-related incidents according to their priority and severity and according to the criticality of the services impacted; roles and responsibilities for different incident types; communication plans pursuant to Article 14; reporting procedures pursuant to Article 19.
+Article 17(3) lists the elements the process shall include — among others: early warning indicators; procedures to identify, track, log, categorise and classify ICT-related incidents according to their priority and severity and according to the criticality of the services impacted; roles and responsibilities for different incident types; plans for communication to staff, external stakeholders and media (in accordance with Article 14) and for notification to clients, with counterpart information procedures; reporting of at least major ICT-related incidents to relevant senior management, with the management body informed; and ICT-related incident response procedures.
 Modulos ORF-376 and MRF-302.

 Article 18 — classification of ICT-related incidents and cyber threats